btraven00/clustering_example/envs/README.md

 ### How to build

-No need to `ob software conda pin / prepare`; just let `ob run benchmark -b Clustering.yml --local` do it.
+No need to `ob software conda pin / prepare`; let `ob run benchmark -b Clustering_conda.yml --local` do it.

-## Apptainer dirty
+## Apptainer semi-reproducible and local

 ### Files